 Epcot Frozen Ever After Ride

 Frozen Ever After is the newest ride in Epcot.
 It replaced the Maelstrom ride in the Norway Pavilion of World Showcase.
 As you can imagine, Frozen Ever After is a phenomenally popular ride.
+Think, the most popular ride you can imagine.
+Then double that.

 Those guests who ever experience Maelstrom will recognize that the basic structure of the boat ride has changed very little for this Frozen themed ride.
 It has been completely overtaken by the Disney Frozen theme though.